server-mechanic/mechanic/README.md

 along with this program.
 If not, see [GNU GPL v3 at http://www.gnu.org](http://www.gnu.org/licenses/gpl-3.0.txt).

 ## Trademark hints
-Docker is a trademark or registered trademark of Docker, Inc.
-Puppet is a trademark or registered trademark of Puppet, Inc.
-Ansible is a trademark or registered trademark of Red Hat, Inc.
+Docker is a trademark or registered trademark of Docker, Inc.; Puppet is a trademark or registered trademark of Puppet, Inc.; Ansible is a trademark or registered trademark of Red Hat, Inc.